RoyalFlyBy/PornHubDownloader/README.md

 If a feature is missing let me know.

-If you think this program automatically does cool things and you get mad it can only download the files that your account has access to, please gkys.
+If you think this program automatically does cool things, and you get mad it can only download the files that your account has access to, please gkys.